Abortion law: National laws

 While abortions are legal at least under certain conditions in almost all countries, these conditions vary widely.
 According to a United Nations (UN) report with data gathered up to 2019, abortion is allowed in 98% of countries in order to save a woman's life.
-Other commonly-accepted reasons are preserving physical (72%) or mental health (69%), in cases of rape or incest (61%), and in cases of fetal impairment (61%).
+Other commonly accepted reasons are preserving physical (72%) or mental health (69%), in cases of rape or incest (61%), and in cases of fetal impairment (61%).
 Performing an abortion because of economic or social reasons is accepted in 37% of countries.
 Performing abortion only on the basis of a woman's request is allowed in 34% of countries, including in Canada, most European countries and China.

 The exact scope of each legal ground also varies.
 For example, the laws of some countries cite health risks and fetal impairment as general grounds for abortion and allow a broad interpretation of such terms in practice, while other countries restrict them to a specific list of medical conditions or subcategories.
 Many countries that allow abortion have gestational limits for the procedure depending on the reason; with the majority being up to 12 weeks for abortion on request, up to 24 weeks for social, economic, rape, or incest reasons, and more for fetal impairment or threats to the woman's health or life.

 In some countries, additional procedures must be followed before the abortion can be carried out even if the basic grounds for it are met.
-For example, in Finland, where abortions are not granted based merely on a woman's request, approval for each abortion must be obtained from two doctors (or one in special circumstances).
-The vast majority, 90% of abortions in Finland are performed for socio-economic reasons.
 How strictly all of the procedures dictated in the legislation are followed in practice is another matter.
 For example, in the United Kingdom, a Care Quality Commission's report in 2012 found that several NHS clinics were circumventing the law, using forms pre-signed by one doctor, thus allowing abortions to patients who only met with one doctor.